pumpitupdev/pumpos/README.md

-# Pumpos: Create, deploy, configure and manage a setup for running Pump It Up
+# Pumpos: Create, deploy, configure and manage a setup for running Pump It Up and In The Groove
 Version: 1.06</br>
 [Release history](CHANGELOG.md)

 ## What is this all about?
-* Easy and automatic creation of an OS base image for use with Pump games.
+* Easy and automatic creation of an OS base image for use with Pump games and ITG.
 This includes all required configuration and software packages.
 * Basic filesystem structure for easy deployment of any supported game
 * Quick and easy deployment/update of pumptools, also batch deployment